 Remember, it’s been a tough year financially for many people with shutdowns due to the pandemic, so that might be a great way to start the conversation.
 It’s not always easy to have these kinds of conversations, but it’s important to be true to who you are and the way you want to spend your money.

-I guarantee, putting some thought into Christmas spending will not only help you avoid overspending at Christmas but will also make it feel better.
-Without a Grinch in sight!
+I guarantee, putting some thought into Christmas spending will not only help you avoid overspending at Christmas but will also make it feel better – and the Grinch is nowhere in sight!